 Another attraction is the opportunity to look for wildlife including black bear, moose and bison.

-Route des Grandes Alpes: Switzerland
+Road Trip on the Route des Grandes Alpes: Switzerland

 People seeking the beauty of soaring mountains rather than seascapes often head for the European Alps.
 The Route des Grandes Alpes (Road of the Big Alps) runs from Lake Geneva, Switzerland to a town near Nice, France.

 It traverses 17 of the highest mountain passes in Europe.
 Because of its altitude, the road is open only between June and October, when the snow which blankets the area has melted.

 Road Trip on the Via de la Plata: Spain